icann/lgr-django/README.md

   * `lgr_tools` contains the code related to all utilities: testing LGR and label sets, LGR comparisons, etc.
 * `lgr_auth` contains the authentication part that is used by some apps.
 * `lgr_basic` contains the code related to the simple LGR interface.
-* `lgr_models` contains common models for other applications.
 * `lgr_idn_table_review` contains the IDN table review tools.
 It is split into the following sub-modules:
   * `icann_tools` contains the IDN table ICANN review that launches a review on all the tables stored in IANA registry,
   * `idn_tool` contains a tool allowing reviewing IDN tables against the references LGRs managed by admin,
 * `lgr_manage` contains the LGRs and users management part.
+* `lgr_models` contains common models for other applications.
 * `lgr_renderer` contains the code and templates used to generate the static exports of the LGR (HTML only for now).
 * `lgr_session` defines a session object that allows manipulating some session objects and accessing and displaying storage.
+* `lgr_tasks` provides asynchronous tasks management.
-* `lgr_utils` provides common shared utilities for lgr apps
+* `lgr_utils` provides common shared utilities for lgr apps.

 ## Acknowledgment

-This toolset was implemented by Viagenie (Audric Schiltknecht, Julien Bernard, David Drouin, Vincent Gonzalez and Marc Blanchet) and Wil Tan on an ICANN contract.
+This toolset was implemented by Cofomo (formerly Viagenie) (Audric Schiltknecht, Julien Bernard, Guillaume Blanchet, Michel Bernier, David Drouin, Vincent Gonzalez and Marc Blanchet) and Wil Tan on an ICANN contract.

 ## License